insurello/recruiting/Elm-code-test.md

 ## Rate it!
 In this little webapp you can rate ...it!
 "But what is 'it'?" you might say.
 That doesn't matter.
+The current version of the app can be found here https://ellie-app.com/3bLH8qX2nSYa1

 ### New requirements
 * Instead of the rating being showed as a number, it should be shown as 1 to 5 filled stars.